800-937-8398 Call us for a free quote Contact us

 Appearance

-• Black eyes, 2 small segments at the pedicel.
+• Black eyes, 2 nodes on the pedicel.

 Lifecycle